 One thing I’ve learned (the hard way, I might add) is that when starting and running a business, lines get blurred between yourself and your business, especially in regards to energy levels and productivity.
 No matter how automated and well-oiled your business is, if you neglect to keep your body and mind running smoothly, those inefficiencies in your personal life will eventually spill over into your business, bringing both you and your business crashing down in catastrophic fashion.

 Learning how to manage yourself for maximum productivity is one of the most notoriously under-reported challenges of running a business.
 The problem is, what works for some people doesn’t work for others, so suggesting one specific thing that everyone can do to improve their energy levels and productivity is impossible.
 However, there is one thing everyone can do in general to improve their energy levels and productivity– tweaking their morning routine until they find what works best for them.
+[Update: I now believe tweaking your bed-time routine to optimize sleep quality can also do a lot for your daily energy levels and productivity].
 For me, three tweaks in particular made a remarkable difference in how I feel throughout the day, allowing me to get more quality work done than I otherwise would’ve been able to do.
 I hope my experiences can be a useful starting-point for others trying to optimize their morning schedule for maximum energy levels and productivity.